 In the miasma of soap-opera tie-ins, boy-band debuts, one-hit wonders and Stock, Aitken and Waterman productions that constituted late-’80s pop, Love and Money’s second album Strange Kind Of Love was a total breath of fresh air.

 Released in December 1988 and produced in Los Angeles and New York by legendary Steely Dan helmer Gary Katz, the record was a triumph.
 James Grant’s literate, dramatic songs of romantic anguish and corporate avarice were built to last.
 Musicians had a field day with the rock-solid grooves (courtesy of Jeff Porcaro and late great bassist Bobby Paterson) and Grant’s intricate guitar work.

 Critics of the time were generally confused but I was sold from the first bar of ‘Hallejulah Man’.
 Funkier than the likes of Curiosity Killed The Cat or Hipsway but lyrically just as piquant as The Smiths, Love And Money joined Prefab Sprout, Prince, The Blue Nile, Danny Wilson, David Sylvian, De La Soul, Scritti Politti and Cocteau Twins in my list of late-’80s pop saviours.

-I caught up with singer/songwriter/guitarist James Grant as he prepared for a solo UK tour to talk Strange Kind Of Love, Jeff Porcaro, Tom Waits, touring with Tina Turner, ‘Top of the Pops’ and ’80s marketing meltdowns.
+I caught up with singer/songwriter/guitarist James Grant to talk Strange Kind Of Love, Jeff Porcaro, Tom Waits, touring with Tina Turner, ‘Top of the Pops’ and ’80s marketing meltdowns.